-The successful candidate will be passionate about learning in Technology, and will demonstrate a strong commitment to ensuring that every child achieves the highest possible standards.
-Extra-curricular activities, including clubs and trips to galleries, are an important part of the offer.
+The successful candidate will be passionate about learning in the Creative Arts, and will demonstrate a strong commitment to ensuring that every child achieves the highest possible standards.
+Extra-curricular activities, including clubs, and trips to performances, are an important part of the offer.
 This post would be suitable for a well-qualified ECT, or a more experienced teacher looking for a different experience in a new context.